 This dynamic data analysis tool allows you to generate tables and graphs of arrests for the 30-year period from 1980 through 2009.
 You can view national arrest estimates, customized either by age and sex or by age group and race, for many different offenses.
 This tool also enables you to view local arrests.

-Provides a combination of online data (via reports) and downloadable data sets on crimes ( including expanded focus on homocides) and the criminal justice system (persons detained, prosecuted & convicted as well as criminal justice resources).
+Provides a vast amount of crime data via a combination of online data (via reports) and downloadable data sets on crimes ( including expanded focus on homicides) and the criminal justice system (persons detained, prosecuted & convicted as well as criminal justice resources).
 Also includes historic data from 1970 to 2002.

 Data-Planet Statistical Datasets provides access to an extensive repository of standardized and structured statistical data.
 The Data-Planet repository contains more than 6.2 billion data sets from more than 70 source organizations.
 The over two billion time series in Data-Planet provides immediate access to data presented in charts, maps, graphs, and table form, via multiple points of entry.
 There are up to 2 billion charts, maps, views, rankings, time series and tables available for use in the Data-Planet repository.
 All of the data have been standardized and structured, and described with up to 37 fields of metadata, including a controlled vocabulary.
 Data-Planet includes statistics related to crime and capital punishment.

 Data can be viewed, compared and analyzed.
 Data sets are accessible via an easy to use expandable contents menu (including a category for "Criminal Justice and the Law" ) and via a simple search box.
 Data sets available covering the following period: 1909 to the present.